Pull to refresh

 Vessels redirected since April

-US forces also disabled six others during the campaign.
+US forces have also disabled seven others during the campaign.

 60 days